andgineer/allure-report/README.md

 # GitHub Action for Allure Report Generation

 Generates a visually stunning [Allure test report](https://andgineer.github.io/bitwarden-import-msecure/builds/tests/).
-The report show history of previous tests results with links to them.
+The report shows history of previous test results with links to them.

-Could be published on the GitHub Pages or any other static web server.
+Can be published on GitHub Pages or any other static web server.

 ## Usage